summergaga/logstash-filter-teamcymru/README.md

 # logstash-filter-teamcuymru

-This is a Logstash filter plgin for teamcymru IP reputation service
+This is a Logstash filter plugin for teamcymru IP reputation service
 Run

     bundle install